Universal access to sexual and reproductive health services

 D

-Region countries have Instruments on Sexual and reproductive health
+Region countries have Instruments on D. Sexual and reproductive health

 Policies and instruments

-This chapter of the Montevideo Consensus on Population and Development recognizes sexual rights and reproductive rights as an integral component of human rights, going a step further than the recognition of reproductive rights in the Programme of Action of the International Conference on Population and Development and placing Latin America and the Caribbean at the global vanguard in terms of rights recognition.
-As a result, sexual rights, reproductive rights, sexual health and reproductive health overlap, sometimes intricately, in the priority measures.
+This chapter of the Montevideo Consensus on Population and Development recognizes sexual and reproductive rights as an integral part of human rights.
+This represents a step forward regarding the recognition of reproductive rights in the Programme of Action of the International Conference on Population and Development, positioning Latin America and the Caribbean at the forefront of the global effort to acknowledge these rights.
+Consequently, sexual rights, reproductive rights, sexual health, and reproductive health are intricately interconnected, often in a complex manner, within the realm of priority actions.

 Priority Measures

-• Policies for the exercise of sexual rights
+• D.34 - Policies for the exercise of sexual rights

 Promote policies that enable persons to exercise their sexual rights, which embrace the right to a safe and full sex life, as well as the right to take free, informed, voluntary and responsible decisions on their sexuality, sexual orientation and gender identity, without coercion, discrimination or violence, and that guarantee the right to information and the means necessary for their sexual health and reproductive health.